ethereum/ethereum-org/views/content/crowdsale.md

 **Tip: if you are on the test net, use the address *0xb8da699d7fb01289d4ef718a55c3174971092bef* instead**

-Click on the green icon that you just added and (on)[delete] then choose a function call under the **Write to contract** title.
+Click on the green icon that you just added and then choose a function call under the **Write to contract** title.
 There will be multiple *Schedule Call* functions, choose the first one, that only has three fields:

 * **contractAddress** will be the address of the deployed crowdsale contract.
 * **abiSignature** will be **0x01cb3b20**.
 You can figure out the signature for any function by trying to execute them but in the confirmation window, instead of typing your password, copy the code in the **Data** field.
 The function signature is the first 10 characters in bold.